martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 Request-ID:
 : `Request-ID` is an 8-bit opaque identifier used to correlate subsequent certificate-related frames with this request.
 The identifier MUST be unique in the session for the sender.

-CA-Count and Certificate-Authorities:
-: `Certificate-Authorities` is a series of distinguished names of acceptable certificate authorities, represented in DER-encoded [X690] format.
-These distinguished names may specify a desired distinguished name for a root CA or for a subordinate CA; thus, this message can be used to describe known roots as well as a desired authorization space.
-The number of such structures is given by the 16-bit `CA-Count` field, which MAY be zero.
-If the `CA-Count` field is zero, then the recipient MAY send any certificate that meets the rest of the selection criteria in the `CERTIFICATE_REQUEST`, unless there is some external arrangement to the contrary.

-Cert-Extension-Count and Cert-Extensions:
+Extension-Count and Extensions:
-: A list of certificate extension OIDs [RFC5280] with their allowed values, represented in a series of `CertificateExtension` structures (see [I-D.ietf-tls-tls13] section 6.3.5).
-The list of OIDs MUST be used in certificate selection as described in {{I-D.ietf-tls-tls13}}.
-The number of Cert-Extension structures is given by the 16-bit `Cert-Extension-Count` field, which MAY be zero.
+: A list of certificate selection criteria, represented in a series of `Extension` structures (see [I-D.ietf-tls-tls13] section 4.2).
+This criteria MUST be used in certificate selection as described in {{I-D.ietf-tls-tls13}}.
+  The number of `Extension` structures is given by the 16-bit `Extension-Count` field, which MAY be zero.

-Some certificate extension OIDs allow multiple values (e.g. Extended Key Usage).
-If the sender has included a non-empty Cert-Extensions list, the certificate MUST contain all of the specified extension OIDs that the recipient recognizes.
-For each extension OID recognized by the recipient, all of the specified values MUST be present in the certificate (but the certificate MAY have other values as well).
-However, the recipient MUST ignore and skip any unrecognized certificate extension OIDs.
+Some extensions used for certificate selection allow multiple values (e.g. oid_filters on Extended Key Usage).
+If the sender has included a non-empty Extensions list, the certificate MUST match all criteria specified by extensions the recipient recognizes.
+However, the recipient MUST ignore and skip any unrecognized certificate selection extensions.

-Servers MUST be able to recognize the "subjectAltName" extension ([RFC2459] section 4.2.1.7) at a minimum.
+Servers MUST be able to recognize the `server_name` extension ([RFC6066]) at a minimum.
 Clients MUST always specify the desired origin using this extension, though other extensions MAY also be included.

-PKIX RFCs define a variety of certificate extension OIDs and their corresponding value types.
-Depending on the type, matching certificate extension values are not necessarily bitwise-equal.
-It is expected that implementations will rely on their PKI libraries to perform certificate selection using these certificate extension OIDs.

 ## The CERTIFICATE Frame {#http-cert}